-Google is equally interested in satisfying people who click on to your site from their search results page.
+Google is equally interested in satisfying people who click on your site from their search results page.
 Why?
 If users on a mobile device continually land on websites that frustrate them, they won’t want to search while on their mobile device – and Google can’t grow their mobile pay-per-click business if users react negatively to their mobile experience.
-This is why Google rewards companies that have mobile friendly websites – so users continue to search on their mobile device because they encounter positive experiences.
+This is why Google rewards companies that have mobile-friendly websites – so users continue to search on their mobile devices because they encounter positive experiences.
 While many other factors are considered, mobile optimization does help increase a company’s online visibility.

-How does Google know when a website isn’t mobile friendly?
-If visitors leave the first page they land on, (not counting your contact page), it is assumed that they landed on it unintentionally, they expected something different, or they were dissatisfied with the result – all outcomes signaling a mismatch between expectation and result.
+How does Google know when a website isn’t mobile-friendly?
+If visitors leave the first page they land on, (not counting your contact page), it is assumed that they landed on it unintentionally, they expected something different, or they were dissatisfied with the result – all outcomes signaling a mismatch between expectations and result.

 Pew Research Center’s Internet & American Life Project 2013